Greg Wilson (DJ)

-Greg Wilson (born 1960) is an English DJ and producer associated with both the early 1980s electro scene in Manchester and the current disco/re-edit movement.
+Greg Wilson (22nd February 1960) is an English DJ and producer, associated with both the early 1980s electro scene in Manchester and the current disco/re-edit movement.
 He is also a writer/commentator on dance music and popular culture.

 Career

 1975–1980

 Growing up in New Brighton on Merseyside, Wilson lived above his family's pub during the years 1966–1973.
 The premises included two function rooms where he'd witness mobile discos featuring on a weekly basis at wedding receptions and parties.
 His main musical influences came from the record collections of his elder brother and sister, especially the soul music labels Tamla Motown, Stax and Atlantic.
 Wilson began his career as a DJ in 1975 at the age of 15, having bought a mobile set-up from his schoolfriend Derek Kelsey (later known as DJ Derek Kaye).
 He held a residency at local nightspot The Chelsea Reach between 1975 and 1977.
 Further local residencies followed at The Penny Farthing (1976–1977) and The Golden Guinea (1977-1980), where he first built his reputation as a black music specialist, playing soul, funk, disco and jazz-funk.